browserengineering/book/book/forms.md

 Receiving POST requests
 =======================

 We need to test our browser's forms functionality.
-Let\'s test with our own simple web server.
+Let's test with our own simple web server.
 This server will show a simple form with a single text entry and remember anything submitted through that form.
-Then, it\'ll show you all of the things that it remembers.
+Then, it'll show you all of the things that it remembers.
 Call it a guest book.^[Online guest books... so 90s...]

-A web server is a different program from a web browser, so let\'s start a new file.
+A web server is a different program from a web browser, so let's start a new file.
 The server will need to:

 -   Open a socket and listen for connections